Last Updated: 10/26/22 | October 26th, 2022

 8 Safety Tips for Azerbaijan

-1. Stay aware of your belongings – Petty theft and pickpocketing are rare here as the government (which is a dictatorship) punishes thieves quite harshly.
+1. Stay vigilant – Petty theft and pickpocketing are rare here as the government (which is a dictatorship) punishes thieves quite harshly.
 Nevertheless, petty theft does happen from time to time in busy outdoor markets in Azerbaijan, as well as on the Baku metro and other public transport.
 Be more aware of your belongings when you’re in crowded places and don’t flaunt anything expensive.

-There are also reports of scams targeting men at bars when women ask a foreign man to buy her drinks.
+There are also reports of scams targeting men at bars.
+These occur when a woman asks a foreign man to buy her drinks.
 She ends up leaving him with a very high bar tab, and if he’s unable to pay, a group of men might use physical force to insist.

 3. Don’t insult the ruling Aliyev family – The president of Azerbaijan, Ilham Aliyev, who took over from his father Heydar in 2003, and his family, are not to be mocked or spoken about badly.